Can you share a little bit about your educational background?

 Initially, I began my career as a software developer, but the defense contracting world gave me exposure to many different facets of IT.
 I quickly became a jack of all trades, working on wildly varying projects that required database design, system administration, networking, and traditional IT help desk support.
 I discovered I had an aptitude for troubleshooting software and operating system issues.
 This helped me realize I was better suited in a generalist role than as a pure developer.
 This positioned me well for a transition into cybersecurity given the enormous breadth of the discipline.

 If you choose to specialize in one area, what was it and why?

 I’ve focused my career path on cybersecurity, which is still incredibly broad and continually evolving.
 Cybersecurity aligns perfectly with my disposition as a generalist.
 There is always something new to learn.
 Advances in technology present new attack surfaces that need to be secured, while novel methods are constantly being devised to exploit existing technology.
 Being a cybersecurity practitioner allows me to approach an IT system from a completely holistic viewpoint and requires an understanding of all the various components and interfaces.

 Is your new role different from previous ones?

-What are some of the things you’re most excited about in your new role or company?
+What are some of the things you’re most excited about in your new role?

 What was your job search experience like before you joined Hired?

-What’s your best advice for job seekers registered on the Hired platform?
+What’s your best advice for jobseekers on the Hired platform?